 Some thoughts here for you to disagree strongly with for those epic tramps:

 Breakfast: a bucket of porridge is warming, slow release energy for the day, oh, and coffee for that kickstart.
 Weight: porridge — 80g, milk/coffee — 20g, total — 100g.

-Dinner: spag is compact, filling and tasty enough when you add a small packet of pizza base, that’s the one with a few herbs, and a sprinkling of flavour intense parmesan.
-You can get three days out of a 500g packet if you are on a diet.
+If you don’t want to go to so much trouble then try these suggestions: spag is compact, filling and tasty enough when you add a small packet of pizza base, that’s the one with a few herbs, and a sprinkling of flavour intense parmesan.
+You can get three days out of a 500 g packet if you are on a diet.
 Or, rice with something dehydrated, mushrooms, shallots, etc, for some variety.
 Or, cous cous with some lightweight additives, for emergencies maybe, or those who appreciate bird food, you just add boiling water, stir and munch ten minutes later.
 Commercial dehydrated meals really start to cost if you are scoffing them regularly, although can be appreciated occasionally at the end of a long day.
 Weight: spag — 165g, pizza base sauce — 50g, Parmesan — 15g, soup — 30g, total — 260g.

 Don’t waste that hot water, pour yourself a cup of soup.

 Lunch: the problem meal.
 Over time I’ve come around to think along the lines of a slab of cheese and a lump of dense, if not bulletproof, fruitcake, almost verging on Christmas cake, if you can find one somewhere.
 Advantages: compact and high, but slow release, energy.
 Weight: cheese — 85g, cake — 85g, total — 170g.

 Snacks: on the bigger days, or any day for that matter, you need a later afternoon nibble to perk you up, dates and raisons have a slow sugar hit to keep you striding.
 Weight: total — 100g.